 Look ahead at the content you plan on creating for your website over the coming weeks, and keep a running list of the companies you want to feature whenever possible.
 Then, once you publish something that mentions them, take a few minutes to reach out and let them know about it.

-I can't emphasize enough how integral this step has been, in helping me start a freelancing business and grow my personal brand so quickly.
+I can’t emphasize enough how integral this step has been, in helping me start a freelance business and grow my personal brand so quickly.

 Almost every time I do this, the person I email responds very quickly with thanks, they’ll usually share it through their company social channels, and they won’t forget it.